 Velocity maps provide key insight into the kinematics associated with a given emitting species.
-The right panel of Figure~\ref{fig:extinction_excitation} presents the radial velocity map of the H$_2$ $1-0$~S(1) line with respect to the systemic velocity of the region, which is the strongest and best isolated transition in our dataset.
+The right panel of Fig.~\ref{fig:extinction_excitation} presents the radial velocity map of the H$_2$ $1-0$~S(1) line with respect to the systemic velocity of the region, which is the strongest and best isolated transition in our dataset.
 We used the Python package \texttt{bettermoments} \citep{teague2018} to fit Gaussian profiles to the line emission across the field, considering only pixels with S/N$>3$.
 The average radial velocity within the main emitting region is $\sim1~\mathrm{km~s^{-1}}$, indicating negligible bulk motion along the line of sight.
-Such low velocities are consistent with two scenarios: (i) a potential outflow oriented nearly in the plane of the sky, resulting in minimal radial velocity components, or (ii) PDR-excited H$_2$ emission.
-In shock–driven H$_2$ emission associated with protostellar jets, velocity shifts of tens to hundreds of $\mathrm{km~s^{-1}}$ are typically observed \citep[e.g.][]{fedriani2019} and evidence of blue- and red-shifted components \citep[e.g.][]{fedriani2020}.
+It should be noted that although the nominal spectral resolution of our observations is $\Delta v \sim 75~\mathrm{km,s^{-1}}$, the centroid velocity of the line can be measured with higher precision, scaling as $\Delta v / \sqrt{\mathrm{S/N}}$.
+For the H$_2$ $1-0$ S(1) line, with an average $\mathrm{S/N}\sim100$, this corresponds to uncertainties of $\sim7.5~\mathrm{km,s^{-1}}$.
+Even for the pixels with S/N$\sim3$, the uncertainty would be $\sim43~\mathrm{km,s^{-1}}$.
+In any case, such low velocities are consistent with two scenarios: (i) a potential outflow oriented nearly in the plane of the sky, resulting in minimal radial velocity components or (ii) PDR-excited H$_2$ emission.
+In shock–driven H$_2$ emission associated with protostellar jets, velocity shifts of tens to hundreds of kilometres per second are typically observed \citep[e.g.][]{fedriani2018,fedriani2019} and so is evidence of blue- and red-shifted components \citep[e.g.][]{fedriani2020}.
 In contrast, PDR–excited H$_2$ usually exhibits very small velocity gradients close to the systemic velocity \citep{burton1990,marconi1998}.
-Combined with the excitation analysis presented earlier, this velocity structure strongly supports a PDR origin for the observed H$_2$ emission rather than shock–driven outflow activity (see also Sect.~\ref{sect:rv_diag}).

-Together, the extinction, excitation, and velocity maps analyses provide a consistent picture in which UV radiation from nearby massive (proto)stars plays a key role in shaping the observed near-IR emission.
+Combined with the excitation analysis presented earlier, this velocity structure strongly supports a PDR origin for the observed H$_2$ emission rather than shock-driven outflow activity (see also Sect.~\ref{sect:rv_diag}).
+Together, the extinction, excitation, and velocity maps analyses provide a consistent picture in which UV radiation from nearby massive (proto-)stars plays a key role in shaping the observed near-IR emission.

-\subsection{H$_2$ Ro-vibrational Diagrams}
+\subsection{H$_2$ ro-vibrational diagrams}